BroadbandForum/cwmp-xml-tools/Report_Tool/README.txt

     --showdiffs
-        currently affects only the text and html reports; visually indicates the differences resulting from the last file on the command line
+        currently affects only the text and html reports; visually indicates the differences resulting from the last XML file on the command line

-        for the html report, insertions are shown in blue and deletions are shown in read strikeout; in order to enhance readability, hyperlinks are not shown in a special color (but are still underlined); note that this hyperlink behavior uses color=inherit, which apparently isn't supported by Internet Explorer
+        for the html report, insertions are shown in blue and deletions are shown in red strikeout; in order to enhance readability, hyperlinks are not shown in a special color (but are still underlined); note that this hyperlink behavior uses color=inherit, which apparently isn't supported by Internet Explorer